Nandalur

-Nandalur is a town in Annamayya district of the Indian state of Andhra Pradesh.
+Nandalur is a Census Town in YSR Kadapa District of the Indian state of Andhra Pradesh.
 It is the headquarters of Nandalur mandal in Rajampeta revenue division.
 The town is situated on the banks of the Cheyyeru River and has been an important religious and cultural hub for centuries.

 Nandalur is on the west bank of river Cheyyeru.
 Once it was a famous Buddhist centre in Rayalaseema.
 In 1913 Buddhist caves and viharas were discovered.